API-Skeletons/doctrine-graphql/README.md

 }
 ```

-Filters are named after their field and followed by an underscore and the filter name.
+Each field has their on set of filters.
+Most fields have the following:

-* eq - Equals.
-May be shorthanded as `field: "value"` or longhanded as `field_eq: "value"`
+* eq - Equals
 * neq - Not equals
 * lt - Less than
 * lte - Less than or equal to